ABD AL-MALIK m ArabicMeans

 "male".
 Gaius Marius was a famous Roman consul of the 2nd century BC.
 Since the start of the Christian era, it has occasionally been used as a masculine form of

-MARTIAL m French, HistoryFrom the Roman cognomen
+Martial m French, HistoryFrom the Roman cognomen

 Martialis, which was derived from the name of the Roman god

-MARS.
+Mars.
 The name was borne by Marcus Valerius Martialis, now commonly known as Martial, a Roman poet of the 1st century.

-MERIWETHER m English (Rare)From a surname meaning
+Meriwether m English (Rare)From a surname meaning

 "happy weather" in Middle English, originally belonging to a cheery person.
 A notable bearer of the name was Meriwether Lewis (1774-1809), who, with William Clark, explored the west of North America.

-MIECZYSŁAW.
-This was the name of two rulers of Poland, including Mieszko I who converted the country to Christianity.
+Mieczysław.
+This was the name of three rulers of Poland including Mieszko I, the first Christian ruler (10th century).

-MILTIADES m Ancient GreekDerived from Greek
+Miltiades m Ancient GreekDerived from Greek

 μίλτος (miltos) meaning "red earth" and the patronymic suffix